MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 ### Performance considerations

-Microkernel 64-bit architecture has significantly increased Hyper-V performance from previous virtualization platforms.
+Microkernel 64-bit architecture has better Hyper-V performance from previous virtualization platforms.
 For best host performance, we recommend you only use hosts with server cores running Windows Server 2008 or later, and only run it with Hyper-V installed server roles.

 VM performance depends on the workload you use it for.
 We recommend you test specific VM topologies to make sure you're satisfied with your Active Directory deployment performance.
 You can assess performance under workloads over a specific period of time using tools like the REliability and Performance Monitor (Perfmon.msc) or the [Microsoft Assessment and Planning (MAP) toolkit](https://www.microsoft.com/download/details.aspx?id=7826).
 The MAP tool can also help you take inventory of all servers and server roles currently within your network.

-To give you an idea of how testing virtualized DC performance works, we've set up an example performance test using the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).
+To give you an idea of how testing virtualized DC performance works, we created an example performance test using the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).

 We first ran Lightweight Directory Access Protocol (LDAP) tests on a physical DC using the ADTest.exe program.
 Next, we ran the same tests on a virtualized DC, which consisted of a VM hosted on a server identical to the physical DC.
 In our example build, we only used one logical processor for the physical computer and only one virtual processor for the VM.
 This configuration allowed our deployment to easily reach 100 percent CPU utilization.